Ferie/Vida-exercise/README.md

 It was later reviewed with the CTO, whom I explained the decisions that I made in terms of coding style and layouts.

+### The story continues because I got the job!

 *This exercise was the exercise that gave me the job and the opportunity to improve further my knowledge with AngularJS!*

-### The story continues because I got the job!

-In this company I am actually building from scratch a new platform using more reasonable AngularJS stardards that are commonly used around.
+In this company I had the opportunity of building from scratch a new platform using more reasonable AngularJS stardards that are commonly used.

-Indeed in this exercise **there is no coding style neither a folder structure neither other AngularJS common standards** (remember that this was my first ever single page app done using Angular).
+Indeed, in this exercise, **there is no coding style guide, neither a folder structure and neither other AngularJS common standards** (remember that this was my first ever single page app done using Angular).

 All the functionalities for this app are inside one controller that consumes Vida's APIs.